-The UK’s Most Expensive UK Number Plates
+What is The Most Expensive Number Plate Sold?

 You don’t have to be rich to own a personalised or private number plate and you can add a personal touch to your car from as little as £65.
-However, some sought after cherished registration numbers have changed hands for mind-boggling sums of money.
+However, some highly sought after registration numbers have changed hands for mind-boggling sums of money.
 Here are some of the most expensive number plates sold in the UK.

 The 10 most expensive number plates in the UK

 These ten numbers sold for staggering amounts, but they would fetch even more if they were auctioned today.